Joshua Hammack, Bailey Glasser Photo

 Overview

-Joshua is a skilled litigator who handles complicated commercial litigation matters from a dispute’s inception through appeal, focusing on issues involving intellectual property, product safety, insurance, contracts, and Title IX discrimination, among many others.
+Joshua is a skilled litigator who handles complicated commercial litigation and appellate matters, with a particular focus on statutory interpretation, constitutional rights, product safety, insurance, contracts, and Title IX discrimination.

 Joshua counsels and defends his clients in state and federal courts and before regulatory agencies and has a particular skill in handling appellate litigation.
 With a passion and talent for writing briefs, Joshua identifies and researches critical issues in the matters he handles, developing a deep understanding of each case’s nuances and subtleties.
-Armed with that understanding, Joshua persuasively writes about his matters with clarity and precision.
-Joshua has drafted federal appellate briefs in a host of substantive areas including federal preemption, constitutional challenges, habeas corpus, illegal reentry, and the Foreign Sovereign Immunities Act (FSIA).
-He has similarly drafted Supreme Court amicus briefs and petitions for certiorari.
+Armed with that knowledge, Joshua persuasively writes about his matters with clarity and precision.
+He has drafted federal appellate briefs in a host of substantive areas, including constitutional challenges, statutory interpretation, class certification, habeas corpus, and illegal reentry.
+He has also written briefs to the Supreme Court, including a recent opposition that convinced the Court to deny Kentucky’s petition for certiorari.

-Bailey Glasser clients trust Joshua’s passion, work ethic, strategic legal thinking, and ability to deliver in front of a judge or jury.
+Bailey Glasser clients trust Joshua’s passion, work ethic, strategic legal thinking, and ability to deliver in front of a judge, appellate panel, or jury.

 Joshua played an integral role in securing a $32.7 million jury verdict in Ramaco Resources, LLC v.
 Chubb INA Holdings Inc., a matter regarding a denial of insurance coverage of damages after the collapse of a coal storage silo.
-Joshua handled all case briefings, as well as deftly and convincingly addressed sophisticated and complicated issues surrounding the use of computer modelling and finite element analyses to predict metallurgical failures and to test structural stability.
+Joshua handled all case briefings, as well as deftly and convincingly addressed sophisticated and complicated issues surrounding the use of computer modelling and finite element analyses to predict metallurgical failures and to test structural stability—an issue central to the jury’s causation determination.

-Joshua also has a robust pro bono practice.
-He briefed and argued a prisoner's habeas case before the U.S. Court of Appeals for the Sixth Circuit.
-In addition, he helped secure relief pursuant to the Convention Against Torture for a Jamaican immigrant in proceedings before the Eighth Circuit, the Board of Immigration Appeals, and an immigration judge.
+Joshua has a robust pro bono practice.
+He briefed and argued a prisoner's habeas case before the Sixth Circuit, and helped secure relief pursuant to the Convention Against Torture for a Jamaican immigrant in proceedings before the Eighth Circuit, the Board of Immigration Appeals, and an immigration judge.
 Joshua was also a member of the case team that represented a victim of police brutality, who, after trial, was awarded $2 million in compensatory damages.

 Joshua is based in Washington, D.C., and licensed in the District of Columbia and Maryland.